biocore/deblur/README.md

 Positive and Negative Filtering
 ===============================
-Deblur can use two types of filtering on the sequences:
+Deblur uses two types of filtering on the sequences:

 - negative mode - removes [known artifact sequences](deblur/support_files/artifacts.fa) (i.e. sequences aligning to PhiX or Adapter with >=95% identity and coverage).

-- positive mode - keeps only sequences similar to [known 16S sequences](deblur/support_files/88_otus.fasta) (e-value<=10 for Greengenes 88% rep. set)
+- positive mode - keeps only sequences similar to [known 16S sequences](deblur/support_files/88_otus.fasta) (e-value<=10 for Greengenes 88% rep. set).
+Note that deblur also outputs a biom table without this positive filtering step.

+The fasta files for both of these filtering steps can be supplied via the --neg-ref-fp and --pos-ref-fp options, and by default are supplied for 16S sequences.

-By default, deblur uses negative mode filtering to remove known artifact (i.e. PhiX and Adapter sequences) prior to denoising.
-The output of deblur contains two files: final.biom, which includes all sOTUs, and final.only16s.biom, which contains the output of positive filtering of the sOTUs (only sOTUs similar to 16S sequences).
+Deblur uses negative mode filtering to remove known artifact (i.e. PhiX and Adapter sequences) prior to denoising.
+The output of deblur contains three files: all.biom, which includes all sOTUs, positive-match.biom, which contains the output of positive filtering of the sOTUs (default only sOTUs similar to 16S sequences), and positive-nonmatch.biom, which contains only sOTUs failing the positive filtering (default only non-16S sOTUs).

 Minimal Reads Filtering
 =======================